 We were one disappointed group as we flew out on that propeller plane without our precious souvenirs.
 Our luggage did make it to Birmingham ten days later.
 My bags still contained all my treasures.

 Since 9/11, I have had hip replacement surgery.
-You should see all of us gray hairs with prostheses’ lined up for security check–or, you probably have seen us and wondered what crime we were guilty of!
-Each of us has a little card given us by our Orthopedist; but that was a waste of paper!
+You should see all of us gray hairs with prostheses lined up for security check–or, you probably have seen us and wondered what crime we were guilty of!
+Each of us has a little card given us by our Orthopedist, but that was a waste of paper!

-Here is a interesting video on how luggage can be opened without you ever knowing.
+Here is an interesting video on how luggage can be opened without you ever knowing.
 It’s not a good idea to never pack expensive items in your luggage.
 If you must have an expensive item, try shipping them to your locality ahead of time so it will arrive when you do.
 (You should also insure them against)

 WHERE DO I START?
-Hints and Tips for Beginning Genealogists with On-line resources As family historian, do you have friends and family ask you how to get started in family research?
+Hints and Tips for Beginning Genealogists with On-line resources As a family historian, do you have friends and family ask you how to get started in family research?
 This is a hard question to answer in a few minutes.
 Refer them to the book below to help them get started in this fun hobby.
 Purchase several – Books make great gifts!

 See larger image